Teaching Outside: 20 Quick & Easy Outdoor Education Activities for Children

 We're constantly looking for great resources for our members.
 Below is a complete list of the resources we've gathered so far.
 You can select the types of resources you're looking for.
 To select more than one type of resource, hold the control button while you make your selections.

 There is little more important in our physical world than earth and water and they are truly intriguing things, especially when they interact.
 Mixing soil, water and a range of other natural materials has a foundational role in early childhood which has deep importance and endless possibilities for well-being, development and learning.
-The breadth and depth of what these experiences offer young children is truly remarkable.

 Since Herb Broda published Schoolyard-Enhanced Learning, his groundbreaking first book on outdoor learning, many schools across North America have embraced the benefits of "greening" their learning programs.